mooreniemi/mooreniemi.github.io/_posts/2022-12-04-scenic-tour-of-hnsw.md

 algorithm can achieve a delivery time [of messages across the network] bounded by any polynomial in logN."

-And he comes up with a model that identifies when small worlds will be
+And describes his model that identifies when small worlds will be
 navigable:

 > A characteristic feature of small-world networks is that their diameter